pea/Docker-Compose/Wordpress+Frontend+Api/README.md

 Next.js is prelaoded into the frontend container.
 To use another framework you can replace everything in Frontend except Dockerfile and docker-entrypoint.sh. docker-entrypoint.sh will be run inside the container and is where you'll build and start the app.
 Edit it if needed.

 NODE_ENV is set in the docker-compose.yaml file and is made available inside the container.

+## Database
+The WordPress database settings are only written to the wp-config.php file when you first run `docker-compose up`.
+If you need to change them (to a live remote database) you should update them in Wordpress/wordpress/wp-config.php.

 ## Docker Commands
 Some handy docker commands.